top of page

 Canadian Fire Alarm Association

-The Canadian Fire Alarm Association (CFAA) is a not-for-profit organization established in 1973 by a group of dedicated fire alarm industry experts.
-Now representing more than 400 member organizations with nine chapters across Canada, our mission is “to maximize the effectiveness and use of fire alarm systems in the protection of life and property in Canada”.
-The CFAA offers education and training programs to more than 3500 Registered Fire Alarm Technicians and Trainees, in addition to other industry stakeholders.
-CFAA’s
+The Canadian Fire Alarm Association (CFAA) is a not-for-profit organization founded in 1973 by a group of dedicated fire alarm industry professionals.
+Today, the CFAA represents more than 400 member organizations and operates through nine chapters across Canada.
+Our mission is to maximize the effectiveness and use of fire alarm systems in safeguarding life and property nationwide.
+The CFAA provides comprehensive education and training programs for the fire protection and life safety community, including technicians, manufacturers, service companies, engineers, building owners, property managers, fire authorities, and insurance professionals.
+With over 4,900 CFAA Fire Alarm Technicians across the country, the Association plays a critical role in advancing industry standards and expertise.
+The CFAA’s vision is to be Canada’s definitive national resource for fire alarm information, education, certification, and industry leadership.

 IFE high-res.png